SaschaZeGerman/loginbuddy-test/README.md

 - The SOAPUI project *C-Loginbuddy-Flows* has many duplicated test steps.
 This requires some effort to keep them in sync.
 When I get to it, I will do some refactoring
 - Not everything is automated, but running the test indicates a high chance that most features are working as expected
-- Manual verifications are required via the browser UI